altwajre/hello-akka/resources/docs/03-actors/09-persistence-query/README.md

 ```

 ## EventsByPersistenceIdQuery and CurrentEventsByPersistenceIdQuery

-eventsByPersistenceId is a query equivalent to replaying a PersistentActor,
+`eventsByPersistenceId` is a query equivalent to replaying a PersistentActor,
 - however, since it is a stream it is possible to keep it alive
-- and watch for additional incoming events persisted by the persistent actor identified by the given persistenceId.
+- and watch for additional incoming events persisted by the persistent actor identified by the given `persistenceId`.

 ```scala
 readJournal.eventsByPersistenceId("user-us-1337")
 ```

 Most journals will have to revert to polling in order to achieve this,
-- which can typically be configured with a refresh-interval configuration property.
+- which can typically be configured with a `refresh-interval` configuration property.

-If your usage does not require a live stream, you can use the currentEventsByPersistenceId query.
+If your usage does not require a live stream, you can use the `currentEventsByPersistenceId` query.

 ## EventsByTag and CurrentEventsByTag

-eventsByTag allows querying events regardless of which persistenceId they are associated with.
+`eventsByTag` allows querying events regardless of which `persistenceId` they are associated with.
 - This query is hard to implement in some journals
 - or may need some additional preparation of the used data store to be executed efficiently.
-- The goal of this query is to allow querying for all events which are “tagged” with a specific tag.
+- The goal of this query is to allow querying for all events which are "tagged" with a specific tag.
 - That includes the use case to query all domain events of an Aggregate Root type.
 - Please refer to your read journal plugin’s documentation to find out if and how it is supported.

 Some journals may support tagging of events via an Event Adapters
-- that wraps the events in a akka.persistence.journal.Tagged with the given tags.
+- that wraps the events in a `akka.persistence.journal.Tagged` with the given `tags`.
 - The journal may support other ways of doing tagging - again,
 - how exactly this is implemented depends on the used journal.
 - Here is an example of such a tagging event adapter: